Unity-Technologies/articulations-robot-demo/README.md

 For the other elements which are randomized, follow the code inside `DomainRandomization.cs` and go to the corresponding files to understand how it is done.

+## Switch from a single cube to a scene composed by a cube and multiple object
+`Hierarchy` > `DomainRandomizationObject` then in the `Inspector` pannel, go in the `DomainRandomization` component and set the variable `NbMaxDistractorObjects` to more than 0.

 ## Switch to an asymetric cube
 The advantage to switch to an asymmetric cube is to train a model for predicting orientation.
 We define the orientation of an object by its quaternion represensation and to have an asymmetric cube in the scene they are some few steps to do.